python/devguide/developers.rst

 Permissions History
 -------------------

+- Carl Friedrich Bolz was given push privileges on Mar 21 2011 by BAC, for stdlib compatibility work for PyPy.

 - Alexis Métaireau, Elson Rodriguez, Kelsey Hightower, Michael Mulich and Walker Hale were given push privileges on Mar 16 2011 by GFB, for contributions to the packaging module.